-Penalty bids permit the underwriters to reclaim a selling concession from a syndicate member when the notes originally sold by the syndicate member are purchased in a stabilizing transaction or a syndicate covering transaction to cover syndicate short positions.
+Penalty bids permit the underwriter to reclaim a selling concession from a syndicate member when the common units originally sold by the syndicate member are purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions.

-These stabilizing transactions, over-allotment transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of the notes or preventing or retarding a decline in the market price of the notes.
-As a result the price of the notes may be higher than the price that might otherwise exist in the open market.
-These transactions, if commenced, may be discontinued at any time without notice.
+These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of our common units or preventing or retarding a decline in the market price of the common units.
+As a result, the price of the common units may be higher than the price that might otherwise exist in the open market.
+These transactions may be effected on the New York Stock Exchange or otherwise and, if commenced, may be discontinued at any time.